kognise/obsidian-aviation/FAR/Volume 4/B Procedure/0406 Investigations, enforcement, and administrative review.md

 \(3\) The administrative law judge must file with the FDMS, or instruct the court reporter to file with the FDMS, a copy of each transcript and exhibit, except those portions that contain confidential information.

-\(4\) The administrative law judge must maintain any confidential information filed in accordance with §406.117 and deliver it to the Assistant Chief Counsel for Litigation when the administrative law judge no longer needs it.
+\(4\) The administrative law judge must maintain any confidential information filed in accordance with [[Volume 4/B Procedure/0406 Investigations, enforcement, and administrative review.md#§406.117   Confidential information.|§406.117]] and deliver it to the Assistant Chief Counsel for Litigation when the administrative law judge no longer needs it.

 \(c\) *Limitations on the power of the administrative law judge.* The administrative law judge may not issue an order of contempt, award costs to any party, or impose any sanction not specified in this subpart.
-If the administrative law judge imposes any sanction not specified in this subpart, a party may file an interlocutory appeal of right pursuant to §406.173(c).
+If the administrative law judge imposes any sanction not specified in this subpart, a party may file an interlocutory appeal of right pursuant to [[Volume 4/B Procedure/0406 Investigations, enforcement, and administrative review.md#§406.173   Interlocutory appeals.|§406.173]](c).
 This section does not preclude an administrative law judge from issuing an order that bars a person from a specific proceeding based on a finding of obstreperous or disruptive behavior in that specific proceeding.

 \(d\) *Disqualification.* The administrative law judge may disqualify himself or herself at any time.
-A party may file a motion, pursuant to §406.141(f)(8), requesting that an administrative law judge be disqualified from the proceedings.
+A party may file a motion, pursuant to [[Volume 4/B Procedure/0406 Investigations, enforcement, and administrative review.md#§406.141   Motions.|§406.141]](f)(8), requesting that an administrative law judge be disqualified from the proceedings.

 \[Doc.
 No. FAA-2001-8607, 66 FR 2180, Jan.
 10, 2001, as amended at 72 FR 68475, Dec.
 5, 2007\]